The Smart WebView plugin architecture allows you to extend the application’s native capabilities. Follow these steps to create your own plugin.

 Map<String, Object> defaultConfig = new HashMap<>();

-defaultConfig.put("apiKey", "DEFAULT_KEY_IF_NOT_SET_IN_PLAYGROUND");
+defaultConfig.put("apiKey", "DEFAULT_KEY");

-// Register this plugin with its default config
+// Register the plugin with the manager

 PluginManager.registerPlugin(new MyCustomPlugin(), defaultConfig);